Worldwide Guide to Women in Leadership

 Quebecan Minister of Culture 1989, Minister of Education and Science 1989-94 and Minister of Heath 1994-95, Liberal MP from 1993.

 The Privy Council Office is the Prime Minister’s department and the Cabinet Secretariat, and as Minister of Intergovernmental Affairs she was responsible for the cooperation with provincial and territorial governments.
-Deputy Opposition Leader in the House from 2006. (b.
+Deputy Opposition Leader in the House 2007-08. (b.
 1945-)

 1995-96 Government Western Regional Assistant Whip Marlene Cowling